2019 SC Clean Energy Conference

 9:00 am – Morning Session: Driving Economic Resilience through Clean Energy

-Sponsored by the SC Energy Office & the NC Clean Energy Technology Center
+Presented by the SC Energy Office & the US DOE Combined Heat and Power TAP

 With extreme weather events occurring more and more frequently, energy resilience is a topic moving up the list of priorities for business, industry and government.
 The SC Energy Office will share initiatives that support both resiliency and efficiency improvements for leaders and facility managers looking for solutions to help mitigate these event and their associated power issues, which often lead to significant economic and potential societal impacts.
 They will also offer a snapshot of what other states are doing in this area.
 And, the US DOE Southeast Combined Heat and Power TAP will provide information on statewide and regional resources available to support your organization’s resilience efforts.

 10:00 am – Shift into Neutral for Networking